Why Did Jesus HAVE To Die? "Without the shedding of blood there is no forgiveness" (Heb. 9:22).

 May the Lord bless you as you surrender all to do His will.

 The Calvary Road is a wonderful little book which, in clear and simple terms, shows the way to hear and follow Jesus' voice.
-It's free to download from www.christianissues.biz/revival.html
+It's free to download from

 Click here for an article on baptism which is closely tied to this discussion.
-Click here for my YouTube videos on salvation.

-Sinless Perfection .
+Sinless Perfection

-There are two extreme views regarding salvation.
+There are two extreme beliefs regarding salvation.

 2) The belief that once saved, sin is no longer an issue regarding salvation.